wasamasa/emacsninja.com/src/posts/parsing-the-hard-way.rst

 The approach taken in `esxml-query.el`_ is recursive-descent parsing, as seen in software like GCC.
-Generally speaking, a language can be described by a set of rules where the left side refers to its name and the right size explains what it expands to.
+Generally speaking, a language can be described by a set of rules where the left side refers to its name and the right side explains what it expands to.
 Expansions are sequences of other rules or constants (which naturally cannot be expanded) and may contain syntactic sugar, such as the Kleene star (as seen in regular expressions).
 Given an input string described by the grammar,